social-protocols/social-protocols.github.io/content/articles/what-is-a-social-protocol/index.md

 The social protocol can be seen as a combination of **formal** rules enforced by the platform's software and moderation policies, and **informal** rules enforced by the users.

-The formal rules may not prevent users from disagreeing with the orthodoxy of an echo chamber, or posting stories that are not popular with the Hacker News crowd, or using email instead of messenger apps for frequent short messages.
-But they do make it possible for these informal rules to arise and be  enforced by users.
+The formal rules can't enforce a political ideology or email etiquette, but they do make it possible for informal rules to arise and be enforced by users.

 And most importantly, the formal rules influence what *kinds* of informal rules tend arise, and thus the kinds of content that tends to be encouraged.
 Some rules encourage echo chambers and misinformation, others encourage SPAM and personal abuse.